Jaffer74/Airline-Passenger-Satisfaction-system-/README.md

 - **Clustering:** K-Means and DBSCAN were used to uncover clusters based on customer demographics and service ratings, although clustering accuracy was moderate.
 - **Performance Metrics:** Each model’s performance is evaluated using accuracy, ROC-AUC, and training time.

+## Documentation
+For detailed methodology, results, and analysis, see the [IEEE Report](docs/report.pdf).

 ## Contributing
 We welcome contributions!
 Please see `CONTRIBUTING.md` for guidelines.